 - Take your medications as directed.
 Carry a list of medications with you wherever you go.

 - Cut down on salt.
-Most people with heart failure should consume no more than 2,000 mg of sodium per day.
-Keep in mind that most salt in your diet doesn’t just come from the salt shaker, but also from processed foods that already contain high levels of sodium.
-(See “Tips to lower your sodium intake” below.)
+People with heart failure should consume no more than 2,000 mg of sodium per day.
+Keep in mind that most salt in your diet doesn't come from the salt shaker.
+Most salt comes from processed foods that already contain high levels of sodium.

 - If you smoke, quit.

 - Exercise and stay active.
 Walk or ride a stationary bicycle, for example.
 One study showed that a walking program was safe for people with heart failure and helped improve symptoms.
 Another study found that a regular tai chi practice improved quality of life and mood in patients with chronic heart failure.
-Talk to your doctor before starting any new exercise program; he or she can help you find one that’s right for you.
+Talk to your doctor before starting new exercise program.
+He or she can help you find one that's right for you.

 - Lose weight if you are overweight.

 - Get enough rest, including after exercise, eating, or other activities.
 This allows your heart to rest, too.
 Keep your feet elevated to decrease swelling.